Live Virtual Medicare Boot Camp®—Hospital Version

 How is the course taught?

-The course is taught using a combination of lecture, class discussion, and hands-on exercises.
+The course is taught using a combination of lecture, class discussion, and case studies.

 What should I have available for each session?